 In this article he shares his experience at Anguilla's Valley Street Festival...

-The Valley Street Festival happens the first Saturday of each month.
+The Valley Street Festival happens on occasion, so keep an eye open on our Anguilla events page for updates.
 In The Valley in Anguilla, musicians take the stage, food vendors serve Anguillian favorites, artisans sell locally made crafts, and all come to enjoy the afternoon's festivities...

 On another breezy and sunny Saturday 'morn, just after spending a few hours at AniArt Academy working on an art exercise, I decided to borrow the studio's DSLR to see what photos I could conjure up over the weekend.
 On my way back home I began to ponder settings that would make for great photos.